snganyone/CLI-Data-Gem-Portfolio-Project/README.md

 ## Objectives

-- Provde access to data using an API
+- Provide access to data using an API
 - Create a command line interface
 - Web Scraping
 - Handle user Input/Output